-If you have an herb garden, you’re going to want to learn to properly harvest herbs.
-You’ll also want to learn to store them for future use.
-Here are some tips and tricks.
+If you have an herb garden, container herb garden or are foraging wild herbs, you’re going to want to learn to properly harvest herbs.
+Learn how to cut, clean and dry herbs in every season to use year round!

 How to Harvest Herbs

 Harvesting herbs doesn’t amount to much more than cutting them, cleaning them and drying them.
 However, there are some points to consider to harvest herbs that will last all year round for all your recipes and crafts.